digitalvectorz/ccarps/Character_Creation.md

 Before a character can attempt to use a skill they must apply at least one point to it for it to be useful.
 Trying to use a skill without any proficiency has a base Target Number of 0 plus the Modifier of the ruling Attribute.
 This makes it possible to attempt a an unskilled action in non-stressful situations.
 It becomes near impossible when under stress, such as during combat or while moderately injured.

-Each skill will have an Attribute associated with it.
-These attributes are skill requirements; no skill may have a modifier that is higher than the associated attribute modifier.
-For example, if your Charisma Modifier is +2, you cannot have your Reading skill modifier any higher than +2.
+Each skill has an Attribute associated with it.
+These attributes are skill requirements; no skill may have points that are greater than the associated attribute's modifier.
+For example, if your Charisma Modifier is +2, you cannot have more than 2 points in your Reading skill at character creation.

 ![Modifier Table](images/Modifier_Table.png)